(Black Eye; Blunt Eye Injury; Ecchymosis)

 - If there was any damage to the eye itself, you may need antibiotic eye drops to prevent infection.

-- Your doctor may prescribe eye drops to minimize inflammation.
+- Your doctor may prescribe eye drops to minimize swelling.

 - Wear protective eye covering such as safety goggles whenever the eye is exposed to potential injury at work or play.
-The best goggles fit snug against the skin so that no foreign objects can get underneath the goggle and into the eye.
+The best eye coverings fit snug against the skin so that no foreign objects can get underneath them and into the eye.

 - Avoid situations that may involve fighting.